WebOfTrust/WOT-terms/README.md

 The meeting agenda may be found [here](https://github.com/WebOfTrust/WOT-terms/blob/main/agenda.md)

 ### Related Meetings

+Our Terms and Education meeting is at the intersection Technical and Conceptual meetings.
+For KERI, CESR, OOBI and ACDC it's especially important to explain our concepts to the outside world because it's new and complex matter.

+#### Technical
-A closely related specification that leverages KERI is ACDC.
-This is hosted at ToIP and meets on the alternate weeks at the same time as the KERI meetings.
-These meetings complement the KERI meetings reference above.
-For information look here [ToIP ACDC Task Force](https://wiki.trustoverip.org/display/HOME/ACDC+Meeting+Page) and here [ACDC IETF Draft](https://github.com/trustoverip/tswg-acdc-specification).
+ACDC leverages KERI.
+The [ACDC Task Force meeting](https://wiki.trustoverip.org/display/HOME/ACDC+%28Authentic+Chained+Data+Container%29+Task+Force) is hosted at ToIP and meets on the alternate weeks at the same time as the [KERI meetings](https://github.com/WebOfTrust/keri/blob/main/agenda.md).
+The ACDC meetings complement the KERI meetings.
+Both meetings are focussed on technicalities, specifications and code developments.

+#### Conceptual
+There also is the [Concepts and terminology](https://wiki.trustoverip.org/pages/viewpage.action?pageId=65700) of Trust over IP.
+It's a meeting that aligns Trust over IP (North America) and eSSIF (Europe) efforts in getting understood: concepts, terminology and glossaries and importantly being able to use and reference each others work.

 ## Existing Implementations
 The reference implementation for KERI is the keripy implementation.
 This is hosted here by the WebOfTrust project.
 The repository may be found here: